apache/seatunnel/docs/en/transform-v2/embedding.md

 ### model

 The specific embedding model to use.
-This depends on the `text-embedding-3-small`.
-For example, if using OPENAI, you might specify `bge_large_en`.
+This depends on the `embedding_model_provider`.
+For example, if using OPENAI, you might specify `text-embedding-3-small`.

 ### api_path